stripe-archive/stripe-payments-demo/server/node/README.md

     npm install

 This demo uses the Stripe API as a datastore for products and SKUs, but you can always choose to use your own datastore instead.
-When starting the app for the first time, the initial loading can take a couple of seconds as it will automatically set up the products and SKUs within Stripe.

-If you're seeing any errors regarding the installation of the Stripe CLI, please follow [these installation steps](https://github.com/stripe/stripe-cli#installation).
+After `npm install` has finished the `setup` script will run to create the product records on your Stripe account.

+Next, follow [these installation steps](https://github.com/stripe/stripe-cli#installation) to install the Stripe CLI which we'll use for webhook testing.

+After the installation has finished, authenticate the CLI with your Stripe account:

+    stripe login  --project-name=stripe-payments-demo

-Run the app locally and start the webhook forwarding:
+To start the webhook forwarding run:

+    stripe listen --project-name=stripe-payments-demo --forward-to http://localhost:8000/webhook

+Alternatively, you can use the following shorthand command:

-    npm run dev
+    npm run webhook

 The Stripe CLI will let you know that webhook forwarding is ready and output your webhook signing secret: